Dermah/blog.dermah.com/src/_posts/2022-04-09-how-to-arduino-electronics/index.md

 Use a 10k ohm resister across the signal and 5V pins, [apparently to smooth out the signal](https://forum.arduino.cc/t/really-simple-question-why-i-need-a-pull-up-resistor/391925).

-30 gauss activation?
-Check magnets.
+30 gauss activation strength of the magnets?
+Check your magnet strength.

 Some code that will fire an "interrupt" when the Hall Effect sensor is connected to Arduino pin 2, and the sensor detects a magnet: